 Frequently Asked Questions

-I do not live in Ann Arbor or Howell.
+I do not live in Ann Arbor or Denver.
 Can you still mediate my dispute?

 Yes, we have successfully mediated cases from Texas, Minnesota and California.
 Some issues have geographic implications that need to be recognized as an issue and addressed but do not prohibit anyone from receiving services.

 I'm divorcing.
 If I'm in facilitative mediation, do I need an attorney?